wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

  }
 ```

-## Send a message to the user based on the restaurant status
+## Send a Message to the User Based on the Restaurant Status

 And now combining our new functionality we can update our simple Sandbox Messaging to tell the user whether the requested restaurant is online or not.